Addon-Wars-2/AddonWars2/README.md

 ##### General
 - [x] A unique look for the background image.
 - [ ] Different themes support including the background.
-- [ ] Animated appearance in Guild Wars 2 UI style (animated opacity mask?).
+- [x] Animated appearance in Guild Wars 2 UI style.
 ##### Control Styles
 ###### ScrollViewer and ScrollBar
 - [ ] Show on mouse move and make visible and thicker on hover.